 The MA (Hons) in Philosophy is a four-year course run by the Department of Philosophy.
 During your degree, you will be trained in precise and effective reading, as well as clear thinking and writing required for philosophical study.

-Alongside Philosophy, in the first year of your studies, you will be required to study an additional two subjects.
-In the second year you will usually carry on at least one of these subjects, sometimes two.
-Find out more about more about how academic years are organised.
+Alongside Philosophy, in the first year of your studies, you will be required to study at least one additional subject, sometimes two.
+In the second year you will usually carry on at least one of these subjects.
+Find out more about how academic years are organised.

-philosophies of film, creativity, law and religion
+philosophies of film, creativity, law, economics and religion

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure webpage.